exowanderer/SpitzerDeepLearningNetwork/README.md

 **Genetic adaption**

 1) Train two of every species of butterfly (8 butterflies), make an ensemble prediction, keep the butterfly (per species) whose individual predictions are closest to the ensemble prediction (use maximum entropy, or MSE).
-2) Randomly generate a new butterfly per species with small modifications (+/- 1 unit per layer; +/- one layer)
+2) Randomly generate a new butterfly per species with small modifications (+/- 1 unit per layer; +/- one layer) -- set the new layers (low probability) and units (medium probability) with random samples from nearby units mean & std
 3) Retrain these 8 butterflies
 4) Repeat steps 2 & 3 until "convergence".
    - either choose to iterate for nGenerations